 For motorsports fans, the IndyCar circuit roars into Exhibition Place on Toronto’s waterfront in the summer for the Honda Indy.
 The two-day festival that surrounds the event is every bit as rockin’ as the big race itself.

 Stay in trendy places that ooze style without sacrificing convenience.
 Le Germain Hotel Maple Leaf Square is just steps away from the Scotiabank Arena and the Rogers Centre.
-The Fairmount Royal York, Toronto’s landmark heritage hotel underwent a multi-million dollar revitalization and is perfectly situated within walking distance of all the downtown sports and nightlife action.
+The Fairmont Royal York, Toronto’s landmark heritage hotel, underwent a multi-million-dollar renovation and is perfectly situated within walking distance of all the downtown sports and nightlife action.

 Stay at C by Carmen’s, a boutique hotel with celebrity-themed rooms, a rooftop lounge, heated indoor pool and suites with full kitchenettes.
 In the heart of the city, the Sheraton Hamilton Hotel offers roomy suites that are perfect for groups.

-The downtown dining scene is where "Steeltown", sets itself apart.
-At Born & Raised, owner/chef and Top Chef Canada finalist Vittorio Colacitti, blends local ingredients to create a bold and vibrant Italian menu.
-It’s worth veering 11km from downtown to dine at Ancaster Mill where the menu at this restaurant (housed in a restored heritage mill, overlooking a scenic waterfall – one of over 100 in the area) is dedicated farm-to-table.
+The downtown dining scene is where "Steeltown" sets itself apart.
+At Born & Raised, owner/chef and Top Chef Canada finalist Vittorio Colacitti blends local ingredients to create a bold and vibrant Italian menu.
+It’s worth venturing 11 kilometres from downtown to dine at Ancaster Mill (housed in a restored heritage mill, overlooking a scenic waterfall—one of over 100 in the area), where the menu is dedicated to farm-to-table fare.

 Naturally, a game and a meal calls for a bar hop.
 Collective Arts Brewing is an experience unto itself.
 This hotspot combines local craft beer with a thriving music and arts scene.
 If your idea of a home run is a sausage-based menu served with craft beer, then you’ll want to head over to Merit Brewing.
 And at Wendel Clark’s Classic Grill and Bar, there’s a chance you may bump into the former Maple Leafs captain at his casual grill house.